NexSqaud/PickHacker/README_EN.md

 ## How to launch
 1. Download and install latest version of [MelonLoader](https://github.com/LavaGang/MelonLoader/releases/latest)
-2. Copy all game files to upper directory (path to Mods should be .../steamapps/common/PickCrafter/Mods)
-3. Download latest version of [PickHacker](https://github.com/NexSqaud/PickHacker/releases/latest) and move to Mods folder
+2. Download latest version of [PickHacker](https://github.com/NexSqaud/PickHacker/releases/latest) and move to Mods folder
-4. Launch game from Steam.
+3. Launch game from Steam.
 After launch command pallete should appear. **Do not close it!
 Game will close too!**

 After first launch save can disappear for few seconds.